Rizama-Victor/Computer-Vision-for-Intelligent-Traffic-Monitoring-and-Control/README.md

 [Access the Full Paper](https://www.irejournals.com/formatedpaper/1706535.pdf)

 ## 📌 Note
+Please kindly note that this README file is a summarized version of the full implementation of this research.
+The complete implementation can be accessed via the [program script](Computer_Vision_for_Intelligent_Traffic_Monitoring_and_Control.ipynb) and [interface implementation](Computer_Vision_for_Intelligent_Traffic_Monitoring_and_Contol-Gradio.ipynb).
 Dataset and Model Weights can be provided upon request.